aklinker1/vite-plugin-web-extension/README.md

 vite build --watch
 ```

-To reload when you update your `manifest.json` (or any other files that aren't triggering reloads) pass the `watchFilePaths` option.
-Use absolute paths for this option:
+To reload when you update files other than source files (config files like `tailwind.config.js`) pass the `watchFilePaths` option.
+Use **absolute paths** for this option:

 ```ts
 import path from "path";